-💡 Give at least $10/month to Val Demings to then US Senate.
-Follow them, Share them & Tell your friends!
+💡 Give at least $10/month to Val Demings, then Follow, Like, and Share with your friends!

 Why We 🥰 Val Demings!